 Music teachers…how many of you have been called the planning teacher or the specials class?
 I taught at a pretty great school where I felt like my job was valued and what I did mattered.
-But, I was still called a specials teacher and was lumped into this category with the librarian, counselor, and gifted and talented teachers.
+But, I was still called a specials teacher and was lumped into this category with the librarian, PE teacher, and gifted and talented teachers.
 (We didn’t have art at my school and this is a whole other can of worms that irritated me and I will write about in another blog post.)
 Here are the reasons the title of “specials teacher” or feeling like I was just there to cover planning period for the “real teachers” bothered me so much…

 Yes I have a real college degree